-The corporate governance report is not part of the administration report.
-The company's auditors have examined the corporate governance report, and it is their opinion that the corporate governance report has been properly drawn up and that the statutory information in the Report is consistent with other parts of the Annual Report and consolidated financial statements.
+The corporate governance report is not part of the formal annual report documents.
+The company's auditors have examined the corporate governance report, and it is their opinion that the corporate governance report has been properly drawn up and that the statutory information in the report is consistent with other parts of the annual report and consolidated financial statements.

-Arvid Gierow Chairman of the Board
+Hans Linnarson Chairman of the Board